 - Awareness and exploration;

 - Conventional reading and writing.

-When it comes to teaching reading, the teachers should work on developing two main reading skills which rely on top-down and bottom-up language processing.
+When it comes to teaching reading, the teachers should develop two main reading skills, which rely on top-down and bottom-up language processing.
 The top-down reading skills focus on the meaning and context, and the bottom-up reading skills focus on decoding letters and words.
 Both approaches are necessary, and they must be present in literacy instruction.

-The reading skills develop through levels and they are the lowest at the letter and phoneme levels, where the learners only recognize the pronunciation of certain letters.
+The reading skills develop through levels, and they are the lowest at the letter and phoneme levels, where the learners only recognize the pronunciation of certain letters.
 After the letter and phoneme level, the learners progress to the syllable and morpheme level, where they can distinguish the position of certain sounds in each word and pair those sounds.
-Reading skills develop to the word level, which is important because at this reading level the learners can read, recognize and use most common sight words.
-The final goal of literacy instruction is to develop the ability to read sentences independently and as a part of a bigger context.
-At this level, the learners should be able to comprehend and connect the words in a meaningful sentence, which after that, connect to a larger text.
+Next, reading skills develop to the word level, which is important because, at this reading level, the learners can read, recognize and use the most common sight words.
+The final goal of literacy instruction is to develop the ability to read sentences independently and in a bigger context.
+At this level, the learners should be able to comprehend and connect the words in a meaningful sentence, connecting to a larger text.

 Acquiring writing skills

 Another part of literacy instruction involves acquiring writing skills, which develop simultaneously as reading skills.
 When it comes to teaching writing, there are three main approaches, as written by Shin and Crandall (2014):

 - A product-based approach – one that focuses on the final product;